zarthur/CSCC-Fundamentals-Android-Notes/week_06/readme.md

 information about which methods were called and their order is often available as a *stack trace*.

-Java provides two classes serve as the base classes of exceptions and errors.
-The base class is `Throwable` and has several methods that are useful in diagnosing problems when exceptions or errors occur.
-When a The classes for exceptions and errors are `Exception` and `Error`.
+Java provides a class that serves as the base classes of exceptions and errors.
+This base class is `Throwable` and has several methods that are useful in diagnosing problems when exceptions or errors occur.
+Based on `Throwable` are two classes unique to exceptions and errors, `Exception` and `Error` respectively.
 These subclasses implement all the methods the `Throwable` class does.
 We'll discuss base classes, subclasses, and inheritance later in the course.

 For now, let's look at the method's available to instances of the `Throwable` class.